GLOBAL MARKETS-World shares, dollar hit pause ahead of U.S. CPI, ECB meeting | Business

 GLOBAL MARKETS-World shares, dollar hit pause ahead of U.S. CPI, ECB meeting

-Lagging in the pace of its recovery from COVID-19, the European Union's central bank is set to keep rates unchanged when it meets later in the session, despite the most recent inflation print passing the target of just under 2%.
-Ahead of both key events, market sentiment remained subdued with MSCI's broadest gauge of global stocks flat at 715.89 points, just off a record high of 718.19 hit last week.
+Ahead of both key events, market sentiment remained subdued with MSCI's broadest gauge of global stocks flat at 715.79 points, just off a record high of 718.19 hit last week.
+In early European trades, the pan-regional STOXX Europe 600 index was down 0.1% following gains overnight in Asia, where MSCI's broadest index of Asia-Pacific shares outside Japan rose 0.5%.

 - Country: